taavo/pretend-boot/README.md

 vise versa.

-(Right now the library is falled FakeServer but I want to rename it to Pretend, because that's cuter and I'm still a rubyist at heart)
+(Right now the library is falled FakeServer but I want to rename it to PretendBoot, because that's cuter and I'm still a rubyist at heart)

 ## Usage